blue-forest/kiwi-bundle-react/demo/README.md

 # Kiwi Bundle React Demo

+At Blue Forest, we are convinced that the best way to explain abstract concepts is to illustrate them with concrete examples.
+In other words : don't tell, show !

+For this purpose, we suggest the following guideline :

 ## [./src/bundle.ts](./src/bundle.ts)
 You will find in this file the `KiwiBundleReact` initialization, this is where you will be able to define all the general properties of your application